ngraveio/Research/papers/nbcr-2023-002-multi-layer-sync.md

 output-descriptors = 2
 ```

-- **CDDL for syncing multiple accounts without their output descriptors** `crypto-multi-account`
+- **CDDL for syncing multiple accounts without their output descriptors** `multi-account`

-This UR type has been added to the initial registry by keystone in [[solana-qr-data-protocol]](https://github.com/KeystoneHQ/Keystone-developer-hub/blob/main/research/solana-qr-data-protocol.md#setup-watch-only-wallet-by-offline-signer) in order to be able to send multiple `crypto-hdkey` describing several accounts of the same coin.
+A first version of this UR type has been added to the initial registry by keystone in [[solana-qr-data-protocol]](https://github.com/KeystoneHQ/Keystone-developer-hub/blob/main/research/solana-qr-data-protocol.md#setup-watch-only-wallet-by-offline-signer) in order to be able to send multiple `crypto-hdkey` describing several accounts of the same coin.

+We propose an updated version `multi-account` using the updated version `hdkey`.

-When used embedded in another CBOR structure, this structure should be tagged #6.1103.
+When used embedded in another CBOR structure, this structure should be tagged #6.41103.

 ```
-key_exp = #6.303(crypto-hdkey)
+key_exp = #6.4303(hdkey)

 accounts = {
     master-fingerprint: uint32, ; Master fingerprint (fingerprint for the master public key as per BIP32)